Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # bash run_wo_opt_numa.sh   // without solver chain optimizations
 ```

-The scripts by default bind to the first NUMA node `numactl -N0 -m0`.
+The scripts by default bind to the first NUMA node (`numactl -N0 -m0`).
 You can change it by updating L96 of the scripts.

-After running, then you can use the same Python script to generate the table.
+After running, you can use the same Python script to generate the table.

 ### RQ4 and RQ5

 **Expected Time: ~5 hours (in 96-core parallel)**

 This part of the artifact aims to answer RQ4 and RQ5 by producing Table IV.
 By
-compiling the benchmarks in `/icse/GenSym/benchmarks/coreutils/separate` in both
+compiling the benchmarks in `/icse/GenSym/benchmarks/coreutils/separate` both
-with and without optimizations, we are able to examine about the compilation
+with and without optimizations, we are able to examine the compilation
 cost and the effectiveness of our compile-time optimizations.
-This step is performed under separate compilation mode of GenSym: we compile the
+This step is performed under the separate compilation mode of GenSym: we process the
 POSIX/uClibc library and Coreutils benchmarks separately and then link them
 together.
 Before starting, change the directory to `GenSym`'s root folder,